CyberSource/cybersource-rest-client-php/docs/Api/ReportDownloadsApi.md

 Download a report

-Download a report for the given report name on the specified date
+Download a report using the unique report name and date.

 ### Example
 ```php